sallyom/microshift-observability/README.md

 To configure the machine, follow the below steps.
 Use the IP address and `redhat:redhat` to access the virtual machine.
 First, scp the pull-secret (follow above documentation) and the configure script over to the VM.
-Then, ssh into the virtual machine.
+Then, ssh into the virtual machine and run the configure script.
+This script configures RH subscription manager and places the pull-secret where CRI-O expects it at `/etc/crio/openshift-pull-secret`

 ```bash
 sudo virsh domifaddr microshift-starter # note the IP address